 ITS Department is committed to providing the necessary bandwidth to carry out the education, research, and public service missions of the university.
-While entertainment devices, such as gaming consoles, smart TVs, video streaming systems are allowed on the MHU network, the ITS Department does not guarantee these will function and will not provide support for their use.
+While entertainment devices, such as gaming consoles, smart TVs, video streaming systems are allowed on the MHU network.
+The ITS Department does not guarantee these will function.
 Also, it is not feasible to permit the indefinite and disproportionate use of the entire network bandwidth by a relatively small percentage of the campus community.
 This may require ITS to implement bandwidth limitations or take further steps.
 ITS reserves the right to temporarily terminate a network connection in cases where someone is seriously degrading network performance.
-Repeated offences may result in permanent termination of network access.
+Repeated offenses may result in permanent termination of network access.